4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 ---
-title: 'Why Spring Boot came about'
+title: 'Why Spring Boot saves the developer'
 date: 2020-10-09
 author: 'Aneesh Mistry'
 featuredImage: ../images/031_tokyo.jpg
-subtitle: 'Understand how Spring Boot emerged as a solution to the pitfalls of the Spring Framework '
+subtitle: 'Understand how Spring Boot emerged as a solution to the challenges from the Spring Framework '
 time: '10'
 tags:
 - Spring